imanefjer/LongListOps/README.md

 The AllenAI Longformer model is implemented in `models/allenai Longformer.ipynb`.
 This model is designed for long document processing and utilizes attention mechanisms to handle longer sequences efficiently.
 The model achieved an accuracy of **17.25%** on the test dataset.
 ### DistilBERT Model

-The DistilBERT model is implemented in `ilyas_models/distilbert_train_5000.ipynb`.
+The DistilBERT model is implemented in three versions: `ilyas_models/distilbert_train_5000.ipynb`, `ilyas_models/distilbert_train_30000.ipynb`, and `ilyas_models/distilbert_train_full.ipynb`.
+Each one was fine-tuned on 5000, 30000, and on the full train dataset, respectively.
 It leverages the transformer architecture for sequence classification tasks, providing state-of-the-art performance on various NLP tasks.
-The model achieved an accuracy of **38.35%** on the test dataset.
+The model that was fine-tuned on the full dataset achieved an accuracy of **43.75%** on the test dataset.
 ### Transformer Classifier Model

 The Transformer Classifier model is implemented in `models/TransformerClassifier.ipynb`.
 This model leverages transformer architecture for sequence classification tasks.
 It is designed to handle tokenized expressions and classify them based on the learned representations.
 The model achieved an accuracy of **38.65%** on the test dataset.